-This is French restaurant and I was told this is their top restaurant.
+This is a French restaurant, and I was told this is their top restaurant.
 While the food was good, it wasn’t exceptional.
-If you’re expecting anything close to authentic French cuisine, go in with low expectations.
+If you expect anything close to authentic French cuisine, go in with low expectations.

 - Azzuri Restaurant

 This is the Italian restaurant in the resort.
-We skipped it to save ourselves from disappointments.
+We skipped it to save ourselves from disappointment.
 We are serious about our Italian food.

 - Spice Market Buffet

 This is on the family side by the pool.
 The pizzas are pretty good for what they are.
 Great mid-afternoon snack.
 You’ll have to walk over there to get it unless you get pizza delivered to your room (we did that one night, and it was not as good).

 You’ll find burgers and hot dogs here daily.
 Sometimes they’ll have special lunches like tacos or paella.
 The tacos and paella were pretty good.
 Get ready to stand in line for this.

 There are two cafes at the Hilton La Romana.
 One is on the family side, and the other is on the adult side.
 As an adult-only resort guest, you can take advantage of both.
 They are open from 7 am to 11 pm.